KRKE-Delayed/KRKE-cognitive-biases/README.md

 ### Overview

-Our final goal is to model the biases presented above and create an ontology for semantic web technologies using a specific iterative method for pattern-based ontology design, called **eXtreme Design (XD).**
+Our ultimate objective is to model the biases outlined above and create an ontology for semantic web technologies using the iterative and pattern-based methodology known as **eXtreme Design (XD).**

-As stated in the paper "eXtreme Design with Content Ontology Design Patterns" by Valentina Presutti, Enrico Daga, Aldo Gangemi, and Eva Blomqvist: "With the name eXtreme Design (XD), we identify an approach, a family of methods, and associated tools, based on the application, exploitation, and definition of **Ontology Design Patterns (ODPs)** for solving ontology development issues."
-In a few words, XD is an incremental, iterative method for pattern-based ontology design.
+As articulated in the paper "eXtreme Design with Content Ontology Design Patterns" authored by Valentina Presutti, Enrico Daga, Aldo Gangemi, and Eva Blomqvist: "With the name eXtreme Design (XD), we identify an approach, a family of methods, and associated tools, based on the application, exploitation, and definition of **Ontology Design Patterns (ODPs)** for solving ontology development issues."
+In a nutshell, XD represents an incremental, iterative method for pattern-based ontology design.

 ![XD Design Approach](./documentation/img/XD-design-approach.png)

-XD adopts the notion of an ontology project, a development project characterized by two main sets: the *problem space*, which is composed of the actual modeling issues, here referred to as the *local problems*, that have to be addressed during the project, and the *solution space*, which is made up of reusable modeling solutions.
+XD adopts the notion of an ontology project, characterized by two main sets: the *problem space*, encompassing the actual modeling issues referred to as *local problems*, that necessitate resolution during the project, and the *solution space*, which houses reusable modeling solutions.

-ODPs are associated with Generic Use Cases (GUC) and compose the ontology project’s solution space.
-This space serves as the main knowledge source for addressing ontology design issues, such as reengineering, evaluation, construction, etc. On the other hand, the ontology project’s problem space provides descriptions of the actual issues called “Local Use Cases” (LUC).
+ODPs are linked to Generic Use Cases (GUC) and constitute the ontology project's solution space, serving as the primary knowledge repository for addressing ontology design challenges, including reengineering, evaluation, construction, and more.
+On the other hand, the ontology project's problem space provides detailed descriptions of the actual issues known as "Local Use Cases" (LUC).

 ### Ontology Design Patterns

-Before exploring the main principles and workflow of XD, it is worthy to spend some words on the methodology on which it is built upon: **Ontology Design Patterns** (Gangemi 2005)[1].
+Before delving into the core principles and workflow of XD, it is essential to shed light on the methodology it is built upon: **Ontology Design Patterns** (Gangemi 2005)[1].

-Adapting a design idea originally from architecture, introduced by Christopher Alexander, ODPs are based on the idea of recurring modeling problems and providing a set of adaptable standard solutions.
-A "pattern" is a solution to a problem in a given context.
-Originally described in "A Pattern Language," Alexander states that: "The elements of this language are entities called patterns.
-Each pattern describes a problem that occurs over and over again in our environment and then describes the core of the solution to that problem, in such a way that you can use this solution a million times over, without ever doing the same way twice."
+Adapted from a design concept originally conceived in architecture by Christopher Alexander, ODPs revolve around the notion of recurring modeling problems and offer a repertoire of flexible standard solutions.
+A "pattern" represents a solution tailored to a specific problem within a given context.
+Alexander's work, "A Pattern Language," elucidates this concept, stating: "The elements of this language are entities called patterns.
+Each pattern describes a problem that occurs over and over again in our environment and then describes the core of the solution to that problem, in such a way that you can use this solution a million times over, without ever doing it the same way twice."

-Ontology Design Patterns provide small, reusable (abstract) ontology templates with explicit documentation, stored in a searchable repository ordered by **Competency Questions (CQs).** We distinguish between:
+Ontology Design Patterns provide compact, reusable (abstract) ontology templates accompanied by explicit documentation, stored in a searchable repository organized by **Competency Questions (CQs).** We distinguish between the following types:
 **- Content Patterns:** Domain-dependent, language-independent.
-**- Logical Patterns:** Domain-independent, related to representation language.
+**- Logical Patterns:** Domain-independent, related to representation languages.
-**- Presentation Patterns:** Ontology from the user perspective, such as naming conventions.
+**- Presentation Patterns:** Focus on the ontology from the user perspective, addressing aspects like naming conventions.
-**- Transformation Patterns:** How to transform an ontology into another representation language.
+**- Transformation Patterns:** Offer guidance on how to convert an ontology into another representation language.

-The two basic design principles building blocks are **Logical ODPs** and **Content ODPs (CPs).** The former solve design problems indipendently of a particular conceptualization or domain, while the latter, are patterns for solving design problems for the domain classes and properties that populate an ontology; they address content problems.
-They are connected since Content ODPs are instantiations of Logical ODPs (or compositions of Logical ODPs).
+The two fundamental building blocks of the design principles are **Logical ODPs** and **Content ODPs (CPs).** The former tackle design problems independently of specific conceptualizations or domains, while the latter address design issues concerning the domain classes and properties that populate an ontology; they deal with content-related problems.
+These two components are interconnected since Content ODPs serve as instantiations of Logical ODPs (or compositions thereof).

-In order to describe CPs, each one of them is associated with a *catalogue entry* including the following set of information fields.
+In order to describe CPs, each one of them is associated with a *catalogue entry* that includes the following set of information fields:
-*Name* provides a name for the pattern; *Intent* descrives the *Generic Use Case* addressed by the pattern; *Competency questions* contains examples of competency questions that the knowledge base associared with the CP needs to address; *Also Known as* provides other names (if any) with which the pattern is known; *Scenarios* provides examples of requirements, expressed in natural language, chich can be modeled by using the pattern; *Diagram* depicts a UML class diagram representing the pattern; *Elements* describes the elements (classes and relations) included in the pattern, and their role within the pattern; *Consequences* provides a description of the benefits and/or possible trade-offs when using the patterns; *Known uses* gives examples of realistic ontologies where the pattern is used, *Extracted from/Reengineered from* provides the reference ontology/conceptual schema (if any), from which  the pattern has been  extracted/reused; *Related patterns* indicates other patterns  (if any) that are either a *specialization, generalization, composition,* or *component* of the pattern being described.
+- *Name:* Provides a name for the pattern.
+- *Intent:* Describes the *Generic Use Case* addressed by the pattern.
+- *Competency questions:* Contains examples of competency questions that the knowledge base associated with the CP needs to address.
+- *Also Known as:* Provides other names (if any) by which the pattern is known.
+- *Scenarios:* Provides examples of requirements, expressed in natural language, that can be modeled using the pattern.
+- *Diagram:* Depicts a UML class diagram representing the pattern.
+- *Elements:* Describes the elements (classes and relations) included in the pattern and their role within the pattern.
+- *Consequences:* Provides a description of the benefits and/or possible trade-offs when using the patterns.
+- *Known uses:* Gives examples of realistic ontologies where the pattern is used.
+- *Extracted from/Reengineered from:* Provides the reference ontology/conceptual schema (if any) from which the pattern has been extracted/reused.
+- *Related patterns:* Indicates other patterns (if any) that are either a specialization, generalization, composition, or component of the pattern being described.

-CPs are reusable solutions to recurrent modelling problems, these problems have two components: a domain and a use case (or task).
-A same domain can have many use cases, and a same use case can be found in different domains.
+CPs are reusable solutions to recurrent modeling problems, which have two components: a domain and a use case (or task).
+The same domain can have many use cases, and the same use case can be found in different domains.
 Ontologies are usually considered models for a domain, but their use case is usually unknown.
 As reusable solutions, CPs must explicitly encode both a domain and a use case.
-Since use cases are extremely diversified, a catalogue of CPs requires the notion of a “Generic Use Case” (GUC), i.e. a generalization of use cases that can be provided as examples for an issue of domain modelling.
-A GUC is the expression of a recurrent scenario in different domain ontology projects.
-The intuition underlying GUC hierarchies is based on a methodological observation: ontologies must be built out of domain tasks that can be captured by means of *competency questions*.
-A competency question is a typical query that an expert might want to submit to a knowledge base of its target domain, for a certain task.
+Since use cases are extremely diversified, a catalogue of CPs requires the notion of a "Generic Use Case" (GUC), i.e., a generalization of use cases that can be provided as examples for an issue of domain modeling.
+A GUC expresses a recurrent scenario in different domain ontology projects.
+The intuition underlying GUC hierarchies is based on a methodological observation: ontologies must be built out of domain tasks that can be captured by means of *competency questions*, which are typical queries that experts might want to submit to a knowledge base of their target domain for a certain task.

-How we select the right pattern?
-Trying to summarize, usually if we try to model a problem, we have two components in our Content ODPs, we have first the domain (where this application really will work) and, on the other hand, the requirements.
-The same domain can have many requirements and the same requirement can be found in different domains.
-So domain and requirements are things that are somehow to be representet for your content design pattern.
-A typical way of capturing requirements is by mean of **competency questions**, that are the key to your design patterns we are looking for.
-Content ODPs are collected and described in catalogues and comply to a common **presentation template**.
+The process of selecting the right pattern involves identifying two components in our Content ODPs: the domain (where the application will work) and the requirements.
+The same domain can have many requirements, and the same requirement can be found in different domains.
+Therefore, both domain and requirements are elements that need to be represented in the content design pattern.
+A typical way of capturing requirements is through **competency questions**, which serve as the key to the design patterns we are seeking.
+Content ODPs are collected and described in catalogues and adhere to a common **presentation template**.

 We try to provide an example.[2]
 We want to model a fact like: *"Basil Rathbone played Sherlock Holmes in the 1939 movie 'The Hound of the Baskervilles'."*